sudocode-ai/sudopod/README.md

 in short:
 ```
 make login-gcloud
-terraform state rm module.nomad # only needed if you've never run this before
+terraform state rm module.nomad # only needed if tf in a broken state
 make destroy
 ```